 Let’s be real here, when it comes to Pokemon the first thing everyone thinks of is Charizard.
 Having a Charizard in your collection is a MUST for any TCG collector.
 But let’s face it, sometimes Charizard cards are hard to obtain and definitely can break the bank for a lot of collectors and investors.
 I mean a PSA 10 1999 Pokemon Charizard Shadowless First Edition Holo sold in March 2022 for $420k, that’s a little out of budget for the average collector.
-Not to mention Logan Paul has that same card but graded as a BGS Pristine 10 which is thought to be worth WELL over a million dollars.
+Not to mention Logan Paul has that same card but is graded as a BGS Pristine 10 which is thought to be worth WELL over a million dollars.

 With Charizard cards making headlines year after year you probably think obtaining one is too difficult or too expensive, well that is why Ludex is here.
 We are going to give you 7 of the top Charizard cards to collect and invest in.
 This list consists of Charizard cards that are affordable, lucrative to flip, rare, classic artwork, “off the beaten path”, and some that have really cool stories behind them.
 So let’s dive into the Top 7 Charizard cards that should be in your collection.
 You can use our Pokemon card value scanner to see their price.
-See links below to download the app!
+See the links below to download the app!

 2007 EX Power Keepers Holo

-- $67 On Average for raw card
+- $67 On Average for a raw card

 - PSA 10: $3,330 (Pop 112)